USING IRONOCR

 Using img = Pix.LoadFromFile(imagePath)

-' Add tesseract languages into engine
+' Add languages to the Tesseract engine

 Using engine = New TesseractEngine(tessDataPath, "eng+spa+fra", EngineMode.Default)